 Concealed Gold and Clear Black and White: The Song Dynasty’s Jian Ware

-The of the Song Dynasty favored white, while the tea wares were revered for their black-glazed bowls, unique in history.
-Silver-threaded hare's fur, shimmering with brilliance; paper-cut decorations, vivid and lifelike; partridge splashed, with spots that change in light.
+The tea of the Song Dynasty favored white, while the tea wares were revered for their black-glazed bowls, unique in history. -threaded hare's fur, shimmering with brilliance; paper-cut decorations, vivid and lifelike; partridge splashed, with spots that change in light.
 The clear black and white contrast between the black-glazed bowl and the tea highlights the beauty of the foam.
-The Song Dynasty revered Daoism, and the in black vessels embodied the principles of Yin and Yang.
+The Song Dynasty revered Daoism, and the white tea in black vessels embodied the principles of Yin and Yang.

 Hare's Fur Bowl